 Introduces the techniques of modern symbolic logic.
 Develops a system of symbolic logic for analysis and evaluation of arguments in English.
 Identification and avoidance of many formal fallacies that occur in everyday reasoning.
-Fall, odd-numbered years.
+As meeded.

 PHI 320 MEDIEVAL PHILOSOPHY 3 Credit Hours